 What value do you bring to a company?

-Although the prompt "Tell me about yourself" seems like the interviewer wants to know about you, they really want to know about you in terms of what you can do for the company.
+The prompt "Tell me about yourself" seems like the interviewer just wants to get to know who you are.
+However, what they really want is to find out what you can do for the company.
 This is a theme that should always be present in the resume and cover letter as it will differentiate you from other candidates.

 Not only for this question, but for everything related to a job search think: How do I add value?